Dallas Retirement Village covers the spectrum.

 Located about 20 minutes west of Salem and in close proximity of other large Oregon cities, Dallas offers a prime geographical location for retirees.
 Location is a big part of what makes our senior living community so attractive.

 Our neighborly small-town setting provides all the comforts and conveniences you need and want.

 A bright past.
 A vibrant future.

-In 1947, members of a small local church rented a big yellow house in Dallas, Oregon, to serve as a care center for aging adults, calling it “Dallas Home for the Aged”.
+In 1947, members of three local churches rented a big yellow house in Dallas, Oregon, to serve as a care center for aging adults, calling it “Dallas Home for the Aged”.
 Over the years, we continually grew and evolved in response to demand for senior housing.

 - 1950s – Added two new wings, accommodating a total of 72 residents.

 - Mid-1970s – Grew to 116 licensed nursing care beds.

 - 1995 – Opened an independent living apartment complex—paving the way for the name change to Dallas Retirement Village.

 - 1996 – Added 45 assisted living apartments.

 - 1997 – Completed the first craftsman-quality homes, with a total of 45 of these residences built over the next 12 years.